 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 It might sound intimidating, but speaking as someone who worked as a dog groomer for about a year, trust me: It’s possible to cut your dog’s nails at home.
-All it takes is the right tools and a little (okay, a lot) of patience.
-It also helps to keep your dog occupied with treats or their favorite chew toy, and to be sure to take lots of breaks.
-Below, learn everything you need to know about how to make the process as pain (and stress) free as possible.
+All it takes is the right tools and a little (OK, a lot) of patience.
+It also helps to keep your dog occupied with treats or their favorite chew toy, and to be sure to take lots of breaks because this aspect of grooming can be anxiety-inducing for many dogs.
+Below, learn everything you need to know about how to make the process as pain-free (and stress-free) as possible.

 There is no simple answer to how often you should trim a dog’s nails because each dog wears down their nails differently.
 Some dogs wear their nails down naturally to an ideal length because of walks, but others might need trims once every two months.

 One way to determine if your dog needs a pedicure is to manually extend the toes and assess the length of the nails in relation to the bottom of the foot.
 To do this, place your thumb on top of your dog’s foot and your other fingers on the large pad on the underside of the foot.
 Gently squeeze your fingers together, which will cause the toes to extend.
 With the toes in this position, check to see if the tips of the toenails are level with or go beyond the underside of the foot.
 The former can be left alone, while the latter need to be trimmed.
 To be certain about whether or not your dog’s nails are too long, consult with your veterinarian, vet tech, or groomer.